Gouvernathor/parliamentarch/README.rst

 This is an enumeration of the different implemented strategies to fill the seats among the rows.
 The strategies are:

-- ``FillingStrategy.DEFAULT``: The seats distributed proportionally to the maximum number of seats each row can hold.
+- ``FillingStrategy.DEFAULT``: The seats are distributed proportionally to the maximum number of seats each row can hold.
 The result is that the lateral distance between neighboring seats is close between the rows.
 - ``FillingStrategy.EMPTY_INNER``: This selects as few outermost rows as